Paramahamsa Parivrajakacarya Shrimad Svami Sadananda Sarasvati

-After his retreat in the Himalayas, Svamiji travelled throughout India, Europe, and America, benefiting many people wherever he went until his Mahasamadhi in October 1983.
+After his retreat in the Himalayas, Guruji travelled throughout India, Europe, and America, benefiting many people wherever he went until his Mahasamadhi in 1983.

 His profound philosophical insight became apparent in his teachings, articles, and commentaries on the Yoga Sutras, Bhagavad Gita, Vedantasara, and other texts.

-Widely known for his in-depth knowledge of the mundane and the divine, Svamiji would define objects and concepts with a rare scientific precision.
+Widely known for his in-depth knowledge of the mundane and the divine, Guruji would define objects and concepts with a rare scientific precision.

 His qualities as a writer, poet, philosopher, and saint, flowing together on the currents of his innate wit and humour, together with his lovingness and care for his fellow beings, were washed and refined by the depth of his renunciation, and his discerning intelligence and wisdom.

 Paramahamsa Parivrajakacarya Shrimat Svami Turiyananda Sarasvati